ValentinaSimic/PastryShop-app/README.md

 ![Example screenshot](./screenshots/8.jpg)

 ## Task
-The task of the application is to enable the respondent to answer the survey questions, to store the respondent's answers, where everything will be anonymous.
-Processing of data obtained through the answers of the respondents and presentation of the data obtained.
+The task of the app is to improve the confectionery business through online sales, as well as to enable workers to more easily manipulate sales

 ## Technologies
 * HTML5
 * CSS
-* JavaScript
 * Java, Spring Boot framework-it was used to implement business logic.
 * Jasper Report-Is used to generate reports and the tool has been added as an addition to Eclipse.
 * MySql- Database is located locally on the computer, MySql Workbench was used for the work.